Verified July 2026 · Cited to primary sources

 Grades set by fixed evidence tree, not affiliate statusEvery claim cited to FDA, NEJM & PubMed

-One question — how strong is the human proof? — answered by a fixed rule, not by what we can sell.
+One question: how strong is the human proof?
+A fixed rule answers it.
 FDA approval and human trials sit at the top; animal-only and failed-in-humans at the bottom.
 Legal status is graded separately as a factual badge.

 Grade A